pivotal/docs-platform-automation/docs/before-you-begin/git-repo-layout.md

-# Git Repo Structure
+# Why use Git and GitHub?

+GitHub is a system that provides Git remotes, essentially, an internet accessible backup to the git repositories on your computer.
+Using a remote will enable a pipeline to access and update the state and configuration files.

 Git is a commonly used version control tool.
 It can be used to track code changes made to files within a repository (or "repo").
 Changes can then be "pushed" to or "pulled" from remote copies of that repository.

-GitHub is a system that provides git remotes, essentially, an internet accessible backup to the git repositories on your computer.
-Using a remote will enable a pipeline to access and update the state and configuration files.

-!!! note "GitHub alternatives"
+!!!
+Info "GitHub alternatives"
     There are many alternatives to GitHub including Gitlabs, Google Cloud Source Repositories, etc.
     Any remote Git client will work with Platform Automation and Concourse.
     Refer to the [Concourse Git resource][concourse-git-resource] documentation for details.

-To learn more about git and github, you can [read this short git handbook][github-git-handbook].
+To learn more about Git and Github, you can [read this short git handbook][github-git-handbook].

-## Create a Git repo
+## Creating a Git Repository

 To create a new, local Git repo: